jdereg/json-io/README.md

     SHORT_META_KEYS         // If set, then @type => @t, @keys => @k, @items => @e,
                             // @ref => @r, and @id => @i
     SKIP_NULL_FIELDS        // Do not write fields that have null as their value
+    CLASSLOADER             // ClassLoader instance to use when turning String names of
+                            // classes into JVM Class instances.

 #### The optional values below are public constants from `JsonReader`, used by placing them as keys in the arguments map.